DilanSriyantha/shipshape-manager/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.
 ## License
-This project is licensed under the MIT License - see the [LICENSE]("https://github.com/DilanSriyantha/shipshape-manager?tab=MIT-1-ov-file") file for details.
+This project is licensed under the MIT License - see the [LICENSE]("https://github.com/DilanSriyantha/shipshape-manager?tab=MIT-1-ov-file") file for details

 ###